 - An outline of the remediation methods to be used;

-- How the objectives of the cognitive program coordinate with the vocational goals of the consumer.
+- How the objectives of the cognitive program coordinate with the vocational goals of the participant.

-- A statement as to the duration of program.
+- A statement as to the duration of the program.

 - Criteria for measuring achievement and for successful or unsuccessful outcomes.

-- Authorization of cognitive remediation services must be approved by the District Office Manager or Director of Counseling Services with input from the District Office Medical Consultant as necessary.
+- Authorization of cognitive remediation services must be approved by the District Office Manager or Director of Counseling.

 - Cognitive remediation services may be purchased from: